 Step 4: Choosing a Template That Works & Designing The Infographic

 If you are a first-timer with no design experience, don't worry.
 Matt was a newbie too, and he aced his interview with Piktochart.
-You might find this post on creating your first infographic really useful.
+You might find this post on creating your first infographic useful.

 Step 5: Preparing Some Winning Printouts and Slides

-If you’d like to present slides at your interview, you can start designing your infographic as a presentation from the start (choose the presentation format before choosing your template) and then export it as slides or publish your infographic and switch to the presentation mode (if you have Wifi at your meeting).
+If you’d like to present slides at your interview, you can start designing your infographic as a presentation from the dashboard (choose the presentation format before choosing your template).
+Then you can export it as slides, or publish your infographic and switch to the presentation mode (if you have wifi at your meeting).
 Either way, come prepared and show it to your interviewers!